antdevelopment1/portfolio/README.md

 <br>
 <br>

-## Here are some of the projects I have built and contributed to over the last few months
+### Here are some of the projects I have built and contributed to over the last few months.

 <p>Intent Manifesto is a place for user to actualize their dreams into reality.</p>
 <p align='center'>